PraveenGPTrueReach/safe-lanes-docs/L1-Technology Stack Documentation.md

 - The solution is predominantly self-contained, leveraging internal SafeLanes identity services for JWT-based authentication.
 - No direct reliance on external APIs or cloud-based SaaS for core rest-hour functions.
-- TLS certificates may be acquired from external Certificate Authorities (e.g., LetsEncrypt), but issuance and rotation remain the client’s choice.
+- TLS certificates may be acquired from external Certificate Authorities (e.g., LetsEncrypt), but issuance and rotation remain the client's choice.

 ## Testing and QA

 - The project will use standard testing frameworks to maintain code quality and reliability without overengineering for the current scale.
 - For the back-end (Nest.js) code, Jest is the primary framework for unit and integration tests.
 Critical modules such as rest-hour validation logic receive priority coverage.
-- For the Angular 18.2.0front-end, the default Angular CLI testing setup (Karma \+ Jasmine) is employed for unit tests, verifying components and services.
+- For the Angular 18.2.0 front-end, the default Angular CLI testing setup (Karma + Jasmine) is employed for unit tests, verifying components and services.
 - Integration or end-to-end tests focus on key workflows (e.g., offline/online transitions, rest-hour submission, and conflict resolution) to ensure essential functionality remains stable.
-- This balanced testing approach provides moderate coverage (\~70–80% for major modules) while controlling complexity, aligning with practical maritime operational needs.
+- This balanced testing approach provides moderate coverage (~70–80% for major modules) while controlling complexity, aligning with practical maritime operational needs.